17milian/Final-Project---Comp-Social-Science/README.md

 presentation.

 ## **Project Description:**
-For our project, we will create a map of food banks across America and add an additonal dimension through food insecurity data to visualize the impact of resources on food insecurity geographically.
-Through our application, we aim to highlight and bring attention to food insecurity that many Americans face to demonstrate the need for food banks, or further resources.
+For our project, we will create a map of food insecurity across America to visualize its impact geographically.
+Through our application, we aim to highlight food insecurity as one of the modern issues many Americans face.

 ## **Table of Contents**:
 I. Raw Data